johanley/postscript-notes/README.md

 * the blocks of text are large, and can flow onto subsequent pages (widows, orphans, and so on)
 * the blocks of text change fonts in mid-stream (because you have to interpret your own <em>ad hoc</em> markup mechanism)

-Pure PS is entirely at the low end of the spectrum.
+For general typesetting, pure PS is entirely at the low end of the spectrum.
 At the other end would be tools like Adobe's [InDesign](https://www.adobe.com/ca/products/indesign.html).